The Professional Negligence Law Review: United Kingdom - England & Wales

 The Law Society is an independent professional body that represents the 145,000 solicitors in England and Wales.
 It provides support and advice to the legal profession and promotes the role of solicitors.

 A firm of solicitors must appoint a compliance officer for legal practice (COLP) and for finance and administration (COFA), who are responsible for the firm's systems and for managing the risks to the firm's delivery of legal services.
-The COLP and COFA must record any misconduct or breaches of compliance with the SRA rules, and self-report breaches promptly to the SRA.
-The SRA has statutory grounds to intervene in the running of a solicitors firm if it suspects dishonesty or material breaches of the SRA Handbook.
+The COLP and COFA must record any misconduct or breaches of compliance with the SRA rules and self-report breaches promptly to the SRA.
+The SRA has statutory grounds to intervene in the running of a firm of solicitors if it suspects dishonesty or material breaches of the SRA Handbook.

 The Solicitors Disciplinary Tribunal (SDT) is an independent tribunal in which solicitors can be prosecuted for their conduct.
 The SDT is independent from the SRA and has its own powers and procedures.
 It can make findings of misconduct and impose sanctions, including fines, suspending a solicitor from practice or striking a solicitor off the Roll.

-All solicitors firms are required to maintain professional indemnity insurance in the event of claims against the firm.
+All solicitors' firms are required to maintain professional indemnity insurance in the event of claims against the firm.
 The insurance policy must comply with the SRA's Indemnity Insurance Rules.
 The insurance policy must be with an authorised insurer that has entered into a participating insurer's agreement with the Law Society.
 The policy terms must include a limit of cover of £3 million for any one claim.

 ii Medical practitioners

-Negligence claims against medical practitioners can arise in any discipline and range from lower-value routine claims to multimillion-pound complex cases (such as brain injury caused by perinatal error or late diagnosis of cancer).
+Negligence claims against medical practitioners can arise in any discipline and range from lower-value claims to multimillion-pound complex cases (such as brain injury caused by perinatal error, or late diagnosis of cancer).
 They will almost always be claims for personal injury, including where the patient denies having given informed consent to treatment.

 While such claims follow the general applications of the law of tort, usually negligence (duty, breach, causation), there are key differences, particularly in relation to limitation periods and remedies.
 For medical claims, the limitation period is three years and runs from the negligent event, the claimant's date of knowledge or the patient's death.

 In negligence claims against clinicians, the claimant's most important remedy is damages, the aim being to put the claimant in the same position he or she would have been in had the tort not occurred.
-Damages are split into two parts: (1) general damages are awarded for pain, suffering and loss of amenity and are determined on a 'tariff' style basis (additional psychiatric injury will increase the award); (2) special damages are entirely case-specific to compensate a claimant for the financial loss suffered as a result of the clinician's negligence.
+Damages are split into two parts: (1) general damages are awarded for pain, suffering and loss of amenity and are determined on a tariff-style basis (additional psychiatric injury will increase the award); (2) special damages are entirely case-specific to compensate a claimant for the financial loss suffered as a result of the clinician's negligence.
 Provision is made for anticipated 'future' loss with complex calculations using discounts and multipliers to ensure an appropriate outcome.
 Different quantification principles apply when the patient has died.

-Each medical professional body has its own regulator, including: the General Medical Council (doctors), the Nursing and Midwifery Council (nurses), and the Health and Care Professions Council (for example, psychologists and radiologists).
+Each medical professional body has its own regulator, including: the General Medical Council (GMC) (doctors), the Nursing and Midwifery Council (nurses), and the Health and Care Professions Council (for example, psychologists and radiologists).
 Each regulatory body will set standards and codes for their members; for example, the GMC's Good Medical Practice guidance for doctors.
 All regulators stipulate that medical professionals must have 'adequate' or 'appropriate' indemnity arrangements in place before they can practise.

 iii Banking and finance professionals